 |2||Is the employee fully vaccinated (at least 14 days post 2nd vaccination and evidence provided)?||

-No – staff member should self-isolate for 10 days.
+No – staff member should follow the self-isolation guidance staff and isolate for 10 days.

 Are they agreeing to follow the required testing process?